Open Access Publishing

 Cogdell, Cristina.
 Toward a Living Architecture?
 Complexism and Biology in Generative Design.
 University of Minnesota Press, 2018.

 Milburn, Colin.
 Respawn: Gamers, Hackers, and Technogenic Life.
-Duke University Press, Experimental Futures series, 2018.
+Duke University Press, 2018.

 U, Eddy.
 Creating the Intellectual: Chinese Communism and the Rise of a Classification.
-University of California Press, In Press.
+University of California Press, 2019.